 COVID-19 vaccines: Why Elvis impersonators can change suspicious minds

-When Elvis Presley rolled up his sleeve in October 1956 on The Ed Sullivan Show to receive the new polio vaccine, he became a massive force for the wonders of public health.
+When Elvis Presley rolled up his sleeve in October 1956 and was photographed receiving the new polio vaccine hours before his appearance on The Ed Sullivan Show, he became a massive force for the wonders of public health.

 Before Elvis got his shot, the number of teenagers to get the vaccine was 0.6%.
 After the show, the rates went up to 80%.1

 They may lack the star power of The King, but former presidents Clinton, Bush and Obama are rolling up their sleeves to convince US citizens that the